Latest News and Announcements

 To enable the replacement driveway works to be carried out the Council has closed The Almonry Gardens.
 We apologise for any inconvenience and look forward to welcoming visitors back in September.

-Battle Town Council currently have a vacancy for a councillor in the Netherfield Ward.
+Battle Town Council currently has vacancies for councillors in the Netherfield and Watch Oak Wards.

 If you live in the Battle/Netherfield Ward and would be interested in helping serve your community we'd love to hear from you.
 For more information on becoming a councillor please click here.